BigDataRepublic/datascience-cookiecutter/{{ cookiecutter.repo_name }}/readme.md

 ## Installation

-run `conda create -f environment.yml & pip install -e .` from the project folder to install the required packages and the project code.
+run `conda create -f environment.yml` to create a new conda environment